Introduction

 Important safety rules:

-Keep away from children unless the oil and use are child-safe
+- You can keep away from the oil unless the oil and use are child-safe

 Some citrus oils can also increase sun sensitivity on skin.